-Webcam and oceanographic buoy http://environmental-change.ccw.gov.uk/?page id=373 provide wide angle coverage across several key locations such as protected scallop beds and wildlife areas.
+Webcam and oceanographic buoy http://environmental-change.ccw.gov.uk/?page_id=373

 Marine Conservation Officers also need to manage human activity, so that it is in line with the conservation objectives of the site.
 "We also need to make sure that illegal fishing does not occur within the protected area but with limited staff, it was felt that a remote, high resolution camera would be a major benefit," explains Burton.